DPeleteiroHerrero/Spectral-Analysis-of-Shipborne-Airwake-Turbulence-and-Evaluation-of-the-CETI-Model/README.md

 - For each position, creates a **2×2 PSD figure**:
   - `u_m_s` (top-left), `v_m_s` (top-right), `w_m_s` (bottom-left),
   - a large legend with all cases (bottom-right).
-- Uses consistent, colorblind-safe colors per case and logs processing steps to a log file.

 Output figures are stored under: